OsomePteLtd/principles/src/frontend.md

 ## Disposition of components

-1. Place a compontent into UI Kit if it is added to the designer's shared UI-kit or matches wih MUI components library.
+1. Place a component into UI Kit if it is added to the designer's shared UI-kit or matches wih MUI components library.
 [Why MUI?](#ui-kit)

 1. Expose a component from MF if it represents a domain of microfrontend and not being common.